r2pen2/Citrus-React/README.md

 All of the documentation you should need is at (this)[https://github.com/testing-library/react-testing-library] link.

-The only little hiccup is that components containing routes must be surrounded by a Router in the test.
+Components containing routes must be surrounded by a Router in the test.
 Here's an example of how to do that:
 ```js
 import { render, screen } from '@testing-library/react';
 import '@testing-library/jest-dom';